 Mould, also known as fungus or mildew, is a living organism.
-There are many species of mould; the species commonly found outdoors are also common to buildings with water damage.
+There are many species of mould.
+The species commonly found outdoors are also common to buildings with water damage.

-Health risks go up when people are exposed to higher mould levels when indoors, where people spend more time (like at home, school, or work).
-The health effects depend on the type and amount of mould, and a person’s health.
+There’s also a higher risk of health problems when there’s more mould in places you spend a lot of time (like at home, school, or work).
+The health effects depend on the type and amount of mould and your general health.

-Current as of: November 3, 2016
+Current as of: February 18, 2021

 Author: Environmental Public Health, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact email@example.com.